Bantam in Litchfield County, Connecticut — The American Northeast (New England)

 Erected 1958.

 Location.
-41° 43.508′ N, 73° 13.905′ W. Marker is in Bantam, Connecticut, in Litchfield County.
+41° 43.508′ N, 73° 13.905′ W. Marker is in Litchfield, Connecticut, in Litchfield County.
+It is in Bantam.
 Marker is at the intersection of Bantam Road (U.S. 202) and Maple Street, on the left when traveling west on Bantam Road.
 Located in the Bantam Cemetery.
 Touch for map.
-Marker is in this post office area: Bantam CT 06750, United States of America.
+Marker is at or near this postal address: 700 Bantam Rd, Bantam CT 06750, United States of America.
 Touch for directions.

 Additional keywords.
 Veterans